Can You Buy Property in New York With Good Credit and No Money Down?

 While this might not mean paying zero down, it can mean significantly decreasing the amount you would be responsible for.

-The State of NY Mortgage Agency or SONYMA offers a number of programs that can ease the cash burden of purchasing a home.
+The State of NY Mortgage Agency, or SONYMA, offers several programs to ease the cash burden of purchasing a home.

-Along with getting a mortgage with low interest rates, SONYMA even offers a down payment assistance program, which allows the applicant to borrow for down payment as well.
+Along with getting a mortgage with low interest rates, SONYMA even offers a down payment assistance program, which allows the applicant to borrow for a down payment.

-While the program can lend you up to 3% of the home purchase price, the deal-sweetener is that the loan is forgiven after 10 years.
+While the program can lend you up to 3% of the home purchase price, the deal-sweetener is that the loan is forgiven after ten years.

 Swap Properties

-Let’s say you have a house, but you kind of hate it.
+Let's say you have a house, but you hate it.
 You want to upgrade your life a little, you know?
-Swapping the house can be a way to get rid of the need for the down payment.
+Swapping the house can be a way to eliminate the need for a down payment.

-This is a great idea if you are dealing with a seller who wants to downsize their life, move to your location, or just get another property.
+This is an excellent idea if you are dealing with a seller who wants to downsize their life, move to your location, or get another property.

-You also may want to sell off your current home to a real estate investor to afford the money down, if you still need a down payment.
+You also may want to sell your current home to a real estate investor to afford the money down if you still need a down payment.

 Seller Financing

-Believe it or not, some sellers really want their properties gone.
-Like, yesterday.
+Believe it or not, some sellers want their properties gone.
+Like yesterday.

-Whether it’s due to tax, problems at home, or just other interests they want to pursue, they will be very flexible when it comes to your payment plan.
+Whether it's due to tax, problems at home, or just other interests they want to pursue, they will be very flexible regarding your payment plan.

-Some might be so ready to sell, they’ll even offer to finance it for you.
+Some might be so ready to sell that they'll even offer to finance it.

-Seller financing can be a lot more flexible, especially if you are willing to throw in services as an added bonus.
+Seller financing can be much more flexible, especially if you can use services as a bonus.

 Though rare, you may be able to buy a home without a down payment through seller financing if you're good at negotiating.